Research

 - Lead to the implementation of wastewater surveillance in Sapporo city, Japan (Link).

 Despite technological advancements, non-detected samples are still observed.
 Left-censored data hinders an accurate understanding of the temporal dynamics of wastewater concentration.
-To address this, we developed a state-space model to handle left-censored wastewater surveillance data (The paper will be submitted soon).
+To address this, we developed a state-space model to handle left-censored wastewater surveillance data (Paper.
 The developed model

 - uses only wastewater concentration and detection rate data